carmenbianca/protokolo/README.md

 For example, you can create `changelog.d/added/000_important_feature.md` to make it appear first.

+### Compiling your change log

-Finally, compile your change log with
+You compile your change log with
 `protokolo compile --changelog CHANGELOG.md changelog.d`.
 This will take all change log entries from `changelog.d` and put them in your `CHANGELOG.md`.
 If we run it now, the following section is added after the